patilsakshi123/Credit-Card-Complaints-Dashboard/README.md

 A fully functional **Credit Card Complaints Dashboard** that helps any credit card company track, manage, and analyze complaints efficiently — improving customer service, compliance tracking, and operational decisions.

----

-### 📂 **Data Source**

-* Dummy dataset prepared for training & practice purposes only.
-* No real company or consumer data used.
-* Source shared as an Excel file for reproducibility.

----